skyscreen/DevOps_NCV_Java/Readme.md

-Deploy java project docker on nomad consul vault on standalone on Linux VM and Mac
+# Deploy java project docker on nomad consul vault on standalone on Linux VM and Mac

-v1.0/v1.1
+## v1.0/v1.1
 Deploy docker on nomad and consul

-#if only use java servlet maven project:
+==if only use java servlet maven project:
 mvn clean install  <br>

 #For docker run